Yanglu4/Mammals/README.md

 # Project Summary
 The dataset(Weisberg,1985) contains average brain and body weights for 62 species of land mammals.<br />
-The purpose of this project is to investigate how potentially the average brain weight depend on average body weight for those species.
+The purpose of this project is to investigate how potentially the average brain weight depends on average body weight for those species.
 <br />
 <br />
 # Source of Dataset